What's To Like?

 Meet Laura, one of our travel experts for Cruise Ships.

-For nearly 5 years I've owned an operated A Change of Latitude Travel.
+For over 5 years I've owned and operated A Change of Latitude Travel.
 I started from the ground up and have successfully planned and arranged numerous vacations, many of which were honeymoons and 10-12 destination weddings.

 I am a romantic, so of course, my specialty in the travel world is "Romance Travel" to awesome Caribbean destinations and Mexico.
 Not looking for romance, that's ok too, just let me know you're interested in traveling to someplace tropical and I'll get you there.